 A commonly used metric for degree completion is graduation from a two-year institution within three years and graduation from a four-year institution within six years.
-Figure 7a shows that the public two-year graduation rate in Nebraska is above the national average but below the rates in several comparison states.
-The public four-year graduation rate in Nebraska is 57 percent, which was higher than the national average and the rates of several comparison states (see Figure 7b).
-Figure 7c demonstrates that Nebraska's private nonprofit colleges and universities perform below the national average.
-Graduation rates are lowest at Nebraska's private for-profit colleges (see Figure 7d).
+Figure 7a shows that the public two-year graduation rate in South Dakota is above the national average and the rates in all peer states.
+Figures 7b-c show that the public four-year graduation rate (48 percent) and the private non-profit four-year graduation rate (52 percent) in South Dakota are lower than the national average and the rates of some comparison states.
+Graduation rates are lowest at South Dakota's private for-profit colleges (see Figure 7d).